Trade In An Entity For Tax Savings And Protection.

 Forming an entity can save active traders significant taxes.
 Business traders solidify trader tax status (TTS), unlock employee-benefit deductions, gain flexibility with a Section 475 election and revocation, potentially qualify for the new 20% pass-through deduction on qualified business income (Section 475), and limit wash-sale losses with individual and IRA accounts.
-Active investors can limit wash-sale losses calculated between their individual taxable investment accounts and IRAs with an entity account.
-For many active traders, an entity solution generates tax savings in excess of entity formation and compliance costs.
+For many busy traders, an entity solution generates tax savings significantly more than entity formation and compliance costs.

-An entity return consolidates your trading activity on a pass-through tax return (partnership Form 1065 or S-Corp 1120-S), making life easier for you, your accountant and the IRS.
+Looks better: An entity return consolidates trading activity on a pass-through tax return (partnership Form 1065 or S-Corp 1120-S), making life easier for you, your accountant, and the IRS.
 It’s important to segregate investments from business trading when claiming TTS, and an entity is most useful in that regard.
 It’s simple and inexpensive to set up and operate.
 The entity return should work much better for the 20% pass-through deduction, vs. a sole proprietor return with Section 475.
 TTS generates business expenses, whereas, the new tax law suspends miscellaneous itemized deductions including investment expenses.

-For more in-depth information on entity solutions for traders, and which type is best for you, read Green’s 2017 Trader Tax Guide.
+For more in-depth information on entity solutions for traders, and which type is best for you, read Green’s 2018 Trader Tax Guide.

 Consider our entity formation service.